-Which Knives Do You Need In Your Kitchen?
+Which Kitchen Knives Do You Actually Need?

 Eating a natural paleo diet – more real food – means more food preparation.
 Which knives do you have in your kitchen and are you using the right ones for the right job?

 One of the most important tools in the kitchen is the knife.
-You use your kitchen knifes every day and if you buy good ones, you will be able to use them for many years to come.
+You use your kitchen knives every day and if you buy good ones, you will be able to use them for many years to come.

 If you’re about to buy a kitchen knife, have you worked out which type you need and what to buy?